gomesdasilva/ACTIN/README.md

 Reads fits files from HARPS, HARPS-N and ESPRESSO spectrographs, rdb tables, and outputs user defined spectral activity indices (along with other relevant data).

+*This version is no longer being maintained - please use [ACTIN2](https://github.com/gomesdasilva/ACTIN2) instead.*

 ### Requires the following Python modules:
 - numpy
 - matplotlib